PARKSIDE PROMISE PLUS FAQ

 What if I need more time to finish my degree?

 The Parkside Promise Plus program is for four years of consecutive full-time enrollment.
-Additional funding would not be guaranteed, however, students who haven’t graduated within the four years will be reviewed for any additional funding options.
+Additional funding is not guaranteed, however, we will review your aid package for any additional funding options.

 What do I need to do to continue in the program?